-The Auditor-General is appointed by the Governor-General on the recommendation of the Joint Committee of Public Accounts and Audit (JCPAA) and the Prime Minister.
-As an independent officer of the Parliament, the Auditor‑General has complete discretion in the performance or exercise of the functions or powers.
-In exercising the mandated and discretionary functions and powers, the Auditor-General is not subject to direction in relation to:
+As an independent officer of the Parliament, the Auditor-General has complete discretion in the performance or exercise of the functions or powers.
+In exercising the mandated and discretionary functions and powers, the Auditor-General is not subject to direction from anyone in relation to:

 - whether or not a particular audit is to be conducted;

 - the way in which a particular audit is to be conducted; or

 - the priority to be given to any particular matter.